 If you consider that the dimensions of the adaptive landscape are limited only by the dimensions in which living things vary, this logic suggests that there might actually be many paths between phenotypes that look like well-separated peaks when viewed in only two or three dimensions.
 You might also start to feel a sense of the overwhelming space of possibilities that natural selection sorts through.
 This is no longer a landscape that Charles Darwin can stroll across on a thoughtful afternoon; it needs more science fictional imagery, like the starship Enterprise warping space to cross light-years in a day, or the Doctor’s TARDIS sliding between geological epochs the way I might walk down the street for a cup of coffee.

 Yet it is possible to map the multidimensional geography of adaptive landscapes.
-In Arrival of the Fittest: Solving Evolution’s Greatest Puzzle (Current, $27.95 in hardback), computational biologist Andreas Wagner provides a brisk guided tour through his own research to understand the full scope of Wright’s “rugged fields.”
+In Arrival of the Fittest: Solving Evolution’s Greatest Puzzle (Current, $17.00 in paperback), computational biologist Andreas Wagner provides a brisk guided tour through his own research to understand the full scope of Wright’s “rugged fields.”
 Wagner does not merely chart adaptation’s course from one point to another — he aims to show how the structure of the adaptive landscape makes it possible for mutation and natural selection to create entirely new types of living things.
 This, the origin of new adaptive forms, is the “greatest puzzle” of his subtitle.

 The logic of Arrival hinges on viewing the adaptive landscape not as a topographical map, but a network.
 A good example is presented in a 2009 PLOS Computational Biology paper, in which Wagner and coauthor João Mathias Rodrigues modeled the biochemistry of bacteria.
 Rodrigues and Wagner simulated the core metabolism of Escherichia coli as a set of discrete biochemical reactions.
 For their purposes, a “genotype” was the list of reactions included (or not) in a hypothetical bacterium.
 By simulating the combined input and output of those reactions, Rodrigues and Wagner could estimate whether a bacterium could use them to survive on a particular food source — any carbon-containing compound from ethanol to glucose.
 Then, the ability to survive (or not) on a particular carbon compound (all other environmental variables being held equal) is the “phenotype” of a bacterium using a given reaction-genotype.